niuzas/final-js/README.md

 node.js

 ## Set up project
-To run project you have to insert Mongo DB connection URL in ./config/config.json file by example in ./config/config.json.example
+To run server you have to insert Mongo DB connection URL in ./server/config/config.json file by example in ./config/config.json.example

 ## Available Scripts
 In the ./server directory, you need to run: